-"This is an old German recipe for coffee cake." — Suzanne Stull
+"This old German recipe for coffee cake features a cinnamon-sugar topping."

 Watch video tips and tricks

 1 1/2 teaspoons

 I love yeasted coffee cakes.
 I made this in late summer with fresh plums on top.
 This is a great recipe, but is not for the impatient baker or for the faint of heart: there are a lot of steps involved, including making the caramel.
 I made a wet caramel instead of dry, because I like controlling how dark it becomes--and I added a splash of Kirsch because I like liqueurs with fruit.
 I used butter for the shortening, and only used half the dough because I had a smaller springform pan I wanted to use.
 It was still too much dough for the pan--my fault--and I baked it on a baking sheet because I had a hunch the topping would bubble over, which it did.
 Lastly: I prepared the cake the night before and let it rest overnight in the fridge before taking it out and letting it rise a little before baking.
 Very impressive for brunch.
 I'm going to try it again with the rest of the dough using apples and a splash of Calvados in the caramel.